svmiller/svmiller.github.io/_posts/2020-09-01-rmarkdown-template-non-academic-resume.md

 ---
-title: "An R Markdown Template for a Non Academic Résumé"
+title: "An R Markdown Template for a Non-Academic Résumé"
 output:
   md_document:
     variant: gfm